Sean-Everett/GT-Cybersecurity-Bootcamp/README.md

   - ```ansible-playbook /etc/ansible/elk-playbook.yml```
   - ![ELK successful](/Images/kibana.jpg "ELK successful")

-- Once ELK is successful installed and running, you can now run the [Filebeat playbook](/Ansible/filebeat-playbook.yml).
+- Once ELK is successfully installed and running, you can now run the [Filebeat playbook](/Ansible/filebeat-playbook.yml).
   - ```ansible-playbook /etc/ansible/filebeat-playbook.yml```
-  - You can click Add Log Data > System Logs > DEB for a how to install Filebeat but my playbook does these steps for you.
+  - You can click Add Log Data > System Logs > DEB for how to install Filebeat but my playbook does these steps for you.
   - When the playbook finishes, you can click check data on Kibana to verify ELK is receiving data from the web servers.
   - ![Filebeat successful](/Images/filebeat_success.jpg "Filebeat successful")